maziac/fastestjoystick/Readme.md

 This results in the following requirements:
 - We need a debouncing of 5ms
-- Since I'm optimizing for a game's poll time of 16.7ms (US, Europe would be 20ms) and the minimum achievable time is 14ms, the time need to be extended to at lease 16.7ms + USB poll time + firmware delay, so approx. 18ms.
+- Since I'm optimizing for a game's poll time of 16.7ms (US, Europe would be 20ms) and the minimum achievable time is 14ms, the time need to be extended to at least 16.7ms + USB poll time + firmware delay, so approx. 18ms.
 To allow also for 50Hz systems (Europe, 20ms) I extend it to 25ms to allow for some variation.

-Note: If you have lower game poll time's, e.g. if you have higher screen update rates, then you could adapt this value (MIN_PRESS_TIME).
+Note: If you have lower game poll times, e.g. if you have higher screen update rates, then you could adapt this value (MIN_PRESS_TIME).
 But anyhow: this is only important for leaf switches.
 Micro switches anyway have a higher close-time.

 Debouncing and minimum press time uses the same algorithm.
 It extends the simple main loop to: